dgriff1/gdash-1/doc/time_windows.md

 Once defined, the window will appear in the interface automatically.
 In the interface, windows are sorted by their length, not their titles or names.

+## Custom Windows

+Custom, dashboard-specific time windows can be added to a dashboard using the `custom_window` method.

+    GDash::Dashboard.define :foo do |dashboard|
+      dashboard.custom_window :some_unique_identifier do |custom_window|
+        custom_window.title = "My Custom Window"
+        custom_window.length = 42.minutes
+      end
+    end

 ## Custom Attributes